EESSI/docs/docs/blog/posts/2025/05/eessi-rocm.md

 As we prepare to integrate ROCm support into EESSI, this overview serves as our roadmap.
 We hope it will also guide others in the scientific computing community who are exploring AMD GPUs for their computational needs.

-The full overview document can be found at [Overview of ROCm Ecosystem](https://eessi.io/docs/rocm).
 We look forward to your feedback and to continuing this collaborative effort to better understand and utilize the ROCm ecosystem for scientific computing.